cygann/Adafruit_nRF52_Bootloader/README.md

 This is a CDC/DFU/UF2 bootloader for nRF52 boards.

+This bootloader has been modified for use with [Umbelt](https://github.com/cygann/umbelt-hw).
+For Umbelt, use the `feather_nrf52840_sense` target.

 - [Adafruit CLUE](https://www.adafruit.com/product/4500)
 - [Adafruit Circuit Playground Bluefruit](https://www.adafruit.com/product/4333)
 - [Adafruit Feather nRF52832](https://www.adafruit.com/product/3406)